Blazemeter/taurus/site/dat/kb/JMeter1.md

 ### Why is ‘real-time’ visual feedback so important?

 Without real-time feedback, it’s very hard to tell if you should stop the test.
-You could be running a test for three hours with invalid requests and you won’t know it - which is obviously a huge waste of time and resources.
+You could be running a test for three hours with invalid requests, and you won’t know it - which is obviously a huge waste of time and resources.

-Of course, you can add some graphs and tables into your JMeter test plan so you have some information to view.
+Of course, you can add some graphs and tables into your JMeter test plan, so you have some information to view.
 By using [JMeter plugins](http://jmeter-plugins.org/), you can add KPIs like transactions per second, active threads over time, percentiles etc. However, there are a number of drawbacks to this approach:

 1. <b>It takes a lot of time.</b> As there’s no ‘default’ reporting UI in JMeter, you’ll need to set it up from scratch _every single time_ you create a test plan.
 1. <b>You don’t have one simple place to look.</b> Even if you’ve set up all the individual reporting components like tables and graphs, you’ll need to jump from plugin to plugin to see if there are any errors, where the errors are etc. AND you can’t do any of this when you’re in non-UI mode (which is where you should be when running a load test in JMeter).
 The more KPIs you want to see, the more confusing this all becomes.